luslab/oz-bulk-rnaseq/J. Gene Enrichment.md

 > # Gene Enrichment

 https://www.biostarhandbook.com/ontology/gene-set-erichment.html
 Now that you have identified the differentially expressed genes (either up or down regulated), we need to identify their function.
 This is performed in a Gene Set Overlap analysis.
-We look to

-Functional Inference:
-1. Homology-based:
-- compare sequence similarity with known database of sequence

-2. Sequence-composition:
-- Predict function of sequence using machine learning for pattern recognition (neural networks & markov models)
--
+Do the up or down regulated genes have anything in common?
+The hypergeometric test (Fisher's test) is used to test whether genes enriched in the list of up or down regulated genes occur more often than expected by chance.

 # GO analysis

 Use reporting tools to write a table of GO analysis results to a HTML file.
 Select genes of interest > run hyperGTest > make GO report